Commerce Becomes Nauvoo

 Remnants of Icarian life lingered into the 20th century.
 The last of the Icarian home foundations at Nauvoo was removed in 1952; the school was razed in 1972.
 Some Icarians stayed in the Nauvoo area, and descendants can still be found, like the Baxters, who have been running a winery since 1857.

 Cabet’s attempt to translate his Utopian ideals failed for many reasons.
 For one thing, he had imagined an urban Utopia, which is why the group was composed primarily of middle-class and well-educated people, many of them artists.
-The community at Nauvoo, however, ended up primarily agricultural, so the Icarians didn’t really have the experience to succeed under those conditions.
-Ultimately, though, it seems the community failed simply because of human nature, primarily because of struggles for leadership and influence.
+The community at Nauvoo, however, was primarily agricultural, so the Icarians didn’t really have the experience to succeed under those conditions.
+Ultimately, though, it seems the community failed simply because of human nature, primarily over struggles for leadership and influence.
 Even though most members shared Cabet’s vision for the community, they had a hard time agreeing on how to make it work.

 Nauvoo after the Mormons and Icarians